 How are facial signatures stored?

-To make Halos and related facial recognition services work, we retain the facial images you take of your face when creating your Halo, and of public figures from online sources, and the facial signatures we create from them all on secure Amazon Web Services (“AWS”) data centres, stored separately from your account data for additional security.
-We need to do this in order for the app to recognise a face as belonging to a user with a Halo and for the service to work.
+To make our facial recognition Services work, we retain the facial images you take of your face when creating your facial signature, and of public figures from online sources, and the facial signatures we create from them all on secure Amazon Web Services (“AWS”) data centres, stored separately from your account data for additional security.
+We need to do this in order for the App to recognise a face as belonging to a user with a facial signature and for the Service to work.

-For how long does Blippar keep Halo information?
+For how long does Blippar keep information relating to facial recognition?

-If you create a Halo, Blippar will store your facial images, facial signature and content you have added to your profile, for as long as your Halo exists.
-Details of how to request deletion of your profile are in the section below.
+Blippar will store your facial images, facial signature and content you have added to your profile for as long as your profile exists.
+This length of time might be determined at the time of registration (eg. for an event), otherwise, we may keep your facial signature and profile active until you request deletion.
+Details of how to request deletion of your profile and associated data are in the section below.

-What control do I have other my facial signature and Halo?
+What control do I have over my facial signature and profile?

-A Halo of a user is only created if the user wants to create one and you have control over the content of your Halo and visibility settings.
-We do create simple facial signatures from publicly available online images of public figures, and use them to present generic online information relating to them.
+A facial signature of a user is only created if the user wants to create one.
+We do create simple facial signatures from publicly available online images of public figures, and use them to present information relating to them that is available online.

 Public figures can request to switch off the facial recognition feature by emailing us at email@example.com and we will remove the facial recognition piece so their Blipparsphere profile does not come up when they are blipped.
 The information associated with them will stay in the knowledge graph.

-If you have any concerns about your Halo or data that we hold about you then please contact us at email@example.com
+If you have any questions or concerns about facial recognitions or data that we hold about you then please contact us at firstname.lastname@example.org.

 Will Blippar share my facial data?

-We will not share your facial signatures or Halos with our clients or third parties, other than when making the Halos visible to other users when your profile is set to visible or where we are required to share such information with service providers who perform services on our behalf.
+We will not share your facial signatures or profile information with our clients or third parties, other than when making your profile visible to other users if it is set to visible or where we are required to share such information with service providers who perform services on our behalf.
 The only exception to this is where there are legal reasons for us to disclose, such as in response to a search warrant or court order.
 We take keeping this biometric data secure extremely seriously and use AWS, one of the most secure data centres in the world.
 See sections entitled with third parties and with third parties for legal reasons for further detail.

-We will collect aggregated statistics (which are not unique to you and cannot identify you) about how our users or categories of users are interacting with your Halo and other services we offer using facial recognition.
+We will collect aggregated statistics (which are not unique to you and cannot identify you) about how our users or categories of users are interacting with your augmented reality face profile and other services we offer using facial recognition.